TonyMontana-dev/Fall2024CAP/README.md

 A web application that hides sensitive data within an image, audio, or other file formats.
 The user uploads a file and text (or another file) to hide, and the site generates a new file that looks identical but contains hidden information.

 For this idea one library available is steganography.js

+In order to develop the ideas described in previously, I have researched some important aspects.
+The website therefore the front-end side would be developed using Next.js while the back-end can be done either with Javascript or Python.
+However, it is suggested to consider Python for cryptography since it provides better libraries and security.
+Javascript works more toward the client side therefore it holds vulnerabilities related also to the user’s browser.
+While Python is server-side.
+Therefore has vulnerabilities related to servers.
+However, some mitigations can help prevent security breaches in both languages, such as using HTTPS for communication with the server or client side therefore encrypting the traffic over the network.
+Some encryption algorithms that could be used for the project are but are not limited to AES-256 bit, RSA/RSA, ECC, and more.

+Some important considerations are:

+Post-Quantum Cryptography: While the above algorithms are secure today, quantum computing poses a threat to RSA and ECC in the future.
+AES-256 and ChaCha20 are considered more resistant to quantum attacks.
+If you're considering future-proofing beyond 10-20 years, quantum-safe algorithms like lattice-based cryptography will become important, but these are still in the research phase and aren't yet commonly implemented.

+Efficiency and Scalability: For most web applications and file sizes, AES-256 or ChaCha20-Poly1305 will give you the performance you need.
+Asymmetric encryption (RSA or ECC) should be used for key exchange only, not for encrypting large files.

+It is important to value the evolution of technology in the future especially in cryptography since quantum computers will change the way we secure our network and contents therefore the website must be compliant with current days and future vulnerabilities.

 Other materials for the project are: https://envshare.dev/ This is a website demo similar to the idea I would like to develop.
 This is a website where you can encrypt and share temporary environment variables without compromising security.